Category: Authors

 Zondervan and Xulon Press are just a few that I checked into.
 They both said; “Oh yes, we can help you publish your book but it’s going to cost $$$ dollars”.
 I didn’t have that kind of money?
 Finally, after four years I had the opportunity to meet Monna Ellithorpe.
 She’s a member and co-founder of the Power Affiliate Club PAC and a published author herself.

-What an amazing experience it has been working with her to make my words come to life.
-Publishing on the Amazon Kindle platform.
+What an amazing experience it has been working with the Kindle platform.

 What’s the book about?